rjspencer/docs/theming.md

 		defaultFormat=""
 	}

-{option}s can also be reused without needing to provide all information after the first use.
-Simply provide the {option:* name="" and group=""} and the value from the first use will be returned.
+After the first instance not all options need be defined.
+Simply provide `group` and `name` and the value from the first use will be returned.

 Example: